mcdotcom/mcdotcom/_posts/2012-11-05-hurricane-sandy-aftermath-in-breezy-point-queens.md

 show: true
 ---

 Few places were hit harder by Sandy than the beachfront community of Breezy Point in Queens.
-A fire fueled by hurricane force winds leveled an entire neighborhood:
+A fire fueled by hurricane force winds leveled an entire neighborhood.